grafana/alloy/docs/developer/windows/certificate_store/README.md

 4. Under `Export File Format` ensure that `Include all certificates in the certificate path if possible`.
 5. Export it to a file.

-## Setup Grafana Agent
+## Setup Grafana Alloy

-1. Open the Agent configuration file.
+1. Open the Alloy configuration file.
 2. Open `Certificate Templates Console`, right-click `Certstore Template` and find the Object identifier.
 ![](./images/object_identifier.png)